wearelumenai/bubbles4py/README.md

 let bubbleChart = bub.bubbles.create("#viz", bub.XYChart, {"click": onChartClick});
 ```

-`onChartClick` is a handler that react to a mouse click to display cluster content.
+The `onChartClick` handler reacts to a mouse click.
+It will be used to display cluster content.

 The following code builds a table to display cluster content in an existing div :
 ```javascript
 const detailsDisplay = DetailDisplay(d3.select("#detail"));
 ```

-Now the definition of `onChartClick` :
+The definition of `onChartClick` binds the bubble chart to the detail display :
 ```javascript
 function onChartClick(x, y) {
     const [id] = bubbleChart.getClustersAtPosition(x, y);